 "We do not learn from experience...we learn from reflecting on experience.” -John Dewey

-Each high school Internship Coordinator works closely with each student and each professional mentor to insure that both have a high quality and transformative experience.
+Each high school's Real World Learning Coordinator works closely with each student and each professional mentor to insure that both have a high quality and transformative experience.

 EQA seeks professionals interested in serving their community sharing their profession with a young person.
 Click here to sign up for more information about how to get involved!

-The Career and Internship Coordinator works one-on-one with student to identify their interests, skills, and goals and to match them with professional mentors.
+The Real World Learning Coordinator works one-on-one with student to identify their interests, skills, and goals and to match them with professional mentors.
 Students typically work at their internship site twice a week for 2-5 hours per time and internships typically span one academic semester.
 However, a multitude of internship lengths and configurations are possible depending upon the place of business or organization's needs.
-Professional mentors will have opportunities to reflect directly with their interns and the Internship Coordinator on how to continuously improve the experience to best meet the agreed upon outcomes for the internship.
+Professional mentors will have opportunities to reflect directly with their interns and the Coordinator on how to continuously improve the experience to best meet the agreed upon outcomes for the internship.

 During the Summer Semester, students may elect to earn academic credit through an intensive internship project rather than a conventional course.
 Students work daily at a variety of businesses and programs and meet twice weekly to develop a project to support their internship placement.